AG7GN/kenwood/README.md

 		710.sh -h
 	and follow the instructions.

-`710.sh` will attempt to communicate with the radio in one of 2 ways:
+- `710.sh` will attempt to communicate with the radio via `710.py` in one of 2 ways:

 	1.	__If `710.py` IS ALREADY running:__ `710.sh` will use XML-RPC to send the command to `710.py`, which will in turn send the command to the radio.
 This is the slower of the 2 ways to communicate with the radio, but has the advantage that `710.py` can be running when you send your commands.

 	2. __If `710.py` IS NOT running:__ `710.sh` will attempt to start `710.py` in non-GUI "one shot" mode.
 No GUI will open, but `710.py` will send the command passed to it by `710.sh`, return the results to `710.sh`, and then exit.
-This is the way that `710.sh` operated in previous versions and will return data faster than the first method.
+This is the way that `710.sh` operated in previous versions and returns data faster than the first method.

 		If you use the second method, the script will look for USB-serial cables (represented as files) in `/dev/serial/by-id` unless you specify the serial port with `-p`.
 If any of the devices listed have filenames that contain any of these strings, then the script will automatically select and use that cable to communicate with the radio:

-		USB-Serial
+		- USB-Serial

-		RT_Systems
+		- RT_Systems

-		usb-FTDI
+		- usb-FTDI

 		If more than one cable matches, it'll use the last matching file name alphabetically.

 		To view the list of files that represent the USB-serial cables, open a terminal and run this command:

 			ls -al /dev/serial/by-id

 ### Notes

 You can optionally supply the serial port used to connect to your radio using the `-p PORT` argument.  __This is used ONLY if `710.sh` cannot contact `710.py` via XML-RPC__.

 For example:

 	710.sh -p /dev/ttyUSB0 set timeout 3

-Alternatively, you optionally supply a string to grep (search) for in `/dev/serial/by-id` to determine the serial port used to connect to your radio using the `-s PORTSTRING` argument.
+Alternatively, you can supply a string to grep (search) for in `/dev/serial/by-id` to determine the serial port used to connect to your radio using the `-s PORTSTRING` argument.

 For example:

 	710.sh -s RT_Systems get info

 If a port is supplied using `-p PORT`, it will take precedence over a string supplied by `-s PORTSTRING`."

 If you connect more than one serial cable and the string description for those cables contain a match of any of the strings listed above you __MUST__ use either the `-p` or `-s` options to tell the cables apart apart.
+See the optional `udev` instructions above for a better way to identify your serial cable(s).

 In the following example, 2 USB-serial cables are attached to the Pi: